 Bloomington is a very small town located in the state of Texas.
 With a population of 2,082 people and just one neighborhood, Bloomington is the 632nd largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Bloomington is generally considered to be a blue-collar town.
-39.16% of the Bloomington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Bloomington is a blue-collar town, with 39.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bloomington is a town of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Bloomington who work in community and social services (16.73%), office and administrative support (15.97%), and maintenance occupations (7.60%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.77% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 19.77% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bloomington has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bloomington a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.